jech2/YM2413-MDB/index.md

 ## Generated samples
 samples from model that was trained with YM2413-MDB songs which has cheerful or depressed tag (not top tag!): sampled at GPT2 step 20K checkpoint, sampling temperature 0.9

-** Currently, Our Ableton DAW trial period, for VST rendering, has expired and generated results rendered as Fluidsynth are uploaded.
-We will solve this until noon on June 1st (AoE) and re-upload it.
-Sorry for inconvenience again!

 ** corresponding MIDI files are also available in audio_generation folder!

 |<center>Cheerful</center>|<center>Depressed</center>|